Combloux, France: Family Ski Guide

 What It Actually Costs

-Combloux is genuinely affordable by French Alps standards, and the gap widens the longer you stay.
-Adult day passes on the local Portes du Mont-Blanc area run €51.50, with kids (5 to 14) at €44.
-Want the full Evasion Mont-Blanc domain?
-That's €63.50 for adults.
-Either way, you're paying 30% less than a day in the Trois Vallées.
+Combloux is affordable by French Alps standards, and the gap with neighboring Megeve is dramatic.
+Adult day passes on the local Portes du Mont-Blanc area run EUR 51.50, with kids at EUR 44.
+You are paying roughly 30% less than a day in the Three Valleys.

 The Honest Tradeoffs

 Confident intermediates will exhaust the local 100km in two days.
-The Evasion Mont Blanc upgrade (€63.50/day) unlocks 445km across Megève and Saint-Gervais, but that's a meaningful bump over the €51.50 local pass.
-Budget for it from day one if your kids are past the pizza stage.
+The Evasion Mont Blanc upgrade (EUR 63.50/day) unlocks 445km across Megeve and Saint-Gervais, but that is a meaningful bump over the EUR 51.50 local pass.

 Similar Resorts